usvotefoundation/deadlines-calculator/README.md

 * If you have access to the code and are comfortable committing to Github, you can add the CSV to the election_formulas/legacy_files folder.
 	* Title it “calculator_content_{month_year}”.
 	* It’s not necessary, but might be good practice for the future.
 Make sure that you commit to Github after you add it.
-\
+&nbsp;
 ### Mass addition to or mass emptying of the Database
 1. Find the spreadsheet and make sure it’s updated.
 2. Clean the spreadsheet to make sure the formatting matches up.
 3. Download the spreadsheet.
-4. Upload the spreadsheet to a CSV to JSON converter (just google one and enter it).
+4. Upload the spreadsheet to a [CSV to JSON converter][https://csvjson.com/] (try this link, if it doesn't work anymore just google one and use it).
 5. Download the JSON converted file.
 6. Run scripts locally
 	1. Clone the repository to your computer.